Perfect Pipetting – Part 1

 Manual pipetting imprecision

-They tested a diverse group of 20 ‘lab rats’ with multiple manual pipettes and a gravimetric balance.
+In Professor Lippi’s study, a group of 20 different lab workers were tested with multiple manual pipettes and a gravimetric balance.
 Here’s what they concluded: “Manual pipetting is plagued by a meaningful intra- and inter-individual imprecision, which was found to be inversely correlated with the amount of fluid dispensed, but not with sex, age, qualification, and years of experience in the laboratory.”
-Their observed variability is most likely down to technique.
-Variations in pressure and speed of button operation, pipette angle, immersion depth etc. are all contributing factors.
-For a more comprehensive understanding of the problem, read here about why we, as responsible scientists, should be more proactive in fighting pipetting imprecision affecting the results we publish.

-These factors are controllable with SQWERTY
+These variables are controllable with SQWERTY

 Extensive testing has been conducted into the systematic and random error of SQWERTY using the default settings designed for the most accurate transfer of water.